Kent Institute of Art & Design: History

-Maidstone College of Art was founded on 12 August 1867, and Rochester College of Art (renamed Medway College of Design in 1970) on 15 September 1886.
+Maidstone College of Art was founded on 12 August 1867, and Rochester College of Art (renamed Medway College of Design in June 1970) on 15 September 1886.
 The origin of Canterbury College of Art lies in the private art school founded by the Victorian animal painter Thomas Sidney Cooper on 13 September 1882, and known then as the Canterbury Sidney Cooper School of Art.
-After Cooper's death in 1902 his art school continued until October 1935 when it was taken over by the City of Canterbury Education Committee.
-The Education Committee took on all the assets and liabilities of the art school and until 1972 it remained housed in the building that had been Cooper's home and studio in the centre of Canterbury.
+After his death in 1902 the Canterbury Sidney Cooper School of Art continued until October 1935 when it was taken over by the City of Canterbury Education Committee.
+The Education Committee took on all the assets and liabilities of the Canterbury Sidney Cooper School of Art and until July 1972 it remained housed in the building that had been the home and studio of Cooper in the centre of Canterbury.
 It then moved to a new site on the New Dover Road.

 Canterbury College of Art and School of Architecture was by this time operating under the aegis of the newly reorganised Kent County Council, along with the Maidstone College of Art and Rochester College of Art.
 Ravensbourne College of Art located in Chislehurst was also in an informal relationship to these three, by virtue of being technically in the county of Kent, but under the administrative control of Bromley Borough Council rather than Kent County Council.
-It was the three colleges under the direct control of Kent County Council that went on to form KIAD on 14 September 1987.
+It was the three colleges under the direct control of Kent County Council that went on to form the Kent Institute of Art & Design (KIAD) on 14 September 1987.

-The initial Director of the Kent Institute of Art & Design (KIAD) was Peter I. Williams, an artist in his own right and former principal of the Lincoln School of Art and Medway College of Design, Rochester, who ran KIAD from 14 September 1987 to 23 August 1996.
-He was instrumental in gathering the three art colleges together, but reframed from amalgamating them into one single campus because he recognised their individual cultural connections within their communities.
+The initial Director of the Kent Institute of Art & Design (KIAD) was Peter Ivor Williams, an artist in his own right and former principal of the Lincoln School of Art and Medway College of Design, Rochester, who ran KIAD from 14 September 1987 to 23 August 1996.
+He was instrumental in gathering the Maidstone College of Art, Rochester College of Art and Canterbury College of Art together, but reframed from amalgamating them into one single campus because he recognised their individual cultural connections within their communities.